xpl/useless/README.md

 ##Installing as pre-built monolithic script

-If you want to use only platform-independent part of the library, go to `build` folder and pick `useless-base.js`.
+If you want to use only platform-independent part of the library, go to `build` folder and pick `useless.js`.
 This one is ready to be included to either server or client side.

-More distribution options to come.

-##Testing and building

-Run `npm test` to run unit tests. `ALL PASS` indicates everything is okay.

-To build from source, you will need to run `npm install esprima` and `npm install escodegen` in repository folder.
-These dependencies are needed to parse and generate JavaScript source files.
-Run `npm build` to produce compiled source (will go to `build` folder).
-Running build will invoke tests.
+For minified version (with unit tests stripped) pick `useless.min.js`.
+This one is ready to be used in production setup.

+##Building

+Build command:

+`node build.js <header-file> <output-folder>`

+For building useless.js, run `node build.js useless ./build`.
+It will compile `useless.js` in root directory to `./build/useless.js`, and also will generate minified version `./build/useless.min.js` via Google Closure Compiler.
+There will be also intermediate file `./build/useless.stripped.js` with unit tests and comments stripped.

+To make reduced version (with some submodules disabled), you can make your own version of `useless.js` file, commenting out unneeded `$include` directives.
+And then running build command to compile it.